jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 If you instantiate a client *without* credentials, on the first time that you perform a service operation, the SDK will attempt to find credentials.
-It first checks in some specific environment variables, then it looks for instance profile credentials, which are only available on configured Amazon EC2 instances.
+It first checks in some specific environment variables, then it looks for instance profile credentials, which are only available on configured |EC2|
+instances.
 If absolutely no credentials are provided or found, an ``Aws\Exception\CredentialsException`` is thrown.

-If you are seeing this error and you are intending to use instance profile credentials, then you need to make sure that the Amazon EC2 instance that the SDK is running on is configured with an appropriate IAM role.
+If you are seeing this error and you are intending to use instance profile credentials, then you need to make sure that the |EC2| instance that the SDK is running on is configured with an appropriate |IAM| role.

 If you are seeing this error and you are **not** intending to use instance profile credentials, then you need to make sure that you are properly providing